NuxiNL/cloudabi/docs/cloudabi.md

     address space of the process.
-It provides entry points for every system call supported by the environment, all having a corresponding symbol that is prefixed with "cloudabi_sys_".
+It provides entry points for every system call supported by the environment, all having a corresponding symbol that is prefixed with `cloudabi_sys_`.
 System calls should be invoked through these entry points.

-    The first advantage of letting processes call into a vDSO to perform system calls instead of raising hardware traps is that it allows for easy emulation of executables on top of existing operator systems.
+    The first advantage of letting processes call into a vDSO to perform system calls instead of raising hardware traps is that it allows for easy emulation of executables on top of existing operating systems.
 The second advantage is that in cases where an operating system provides native support for CloudABI executables, it may still implement partial userspace